Email icon

 Guide · 6 min read

-Commercial Door Hinges, Locks and Closers: Repair and Replacement Guide
+Commercial Door Hinges, Locks & Closers Guide

 Hinges, locks and closers are the three wear-part categories on every commercial door.
 Each has a different lifespan, different failure modes, and a different repair-vs-replace calculation.
 Here is the engineer-level breakdown.